slowernews/wisdom-tldr/README.md

 > *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41st law of power)*

+CHALLENGE:

+> *'Don't vow to the gatekeepers.
+You are the gatekeeper.'*

 ===
 ###On competition

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to [trust](#) you.
 [Keep your word](#) and prove your worth, the new guy as always to prove himself.'*

 > *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

 ===